mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: -t, --threads

-  Number of threads to use, default 4
+  Number of threads to use, 0 means to use number of CPUs.
+Default: 4

 .. option:: -V, --version

   Show the program version and exit

-.. option:: --identifier-quote-character

-  This set the identifier quote character that is used to INSERT statements onlyon mydumper and to split statement on myloader.
-Use SQL_MODE to change theCREATE TABLE statementsPosible values are: BACKTICK and DOUBLE_QUOTE.
-Default: BACKTICK

 .. option:: -v, --verbose

   Verbosity of output, 0 = silent, 1 = errors, 2 = warnings, 3 = info, default 2

+.. option:: --debug

+  Turn on debugging output (automatically sets verbosity to 3)

 .. option:: --defaults-file